Skip to content

 1. Enrollment: the user registers with a selfie.

-2. Authorization: your backend reviews the enrollment and approves/denies the user to perform logins.
+2. Enablement: your backend reviews the enrollment and approves/denies the user to perform logins.

 3. Authentication: the user authenticates against the enrollment selfie.